greg-py/mcp-forge/CONTRIBUTING.md

-# Contributing to Forge
+# Contributing to mcp-forge

-Thank you for your interest in contributing to Forge!
+Thank you for your interest in contributing to mcp-forge!
 This document provides guidelines and instructions for contributing.

 ## Development Setup